 If more than one tile is present in the source image, make sure to use the region property of the sprite to adjust which part of the texture is being used.

-Sounds like a lot of requirements, so here’s a screenshot that shows where everything of relevance is:
+Sounds like quite a few requirements, so here’s a screenshot that shows where everything of relevance is:

 Continue adding all the tiles, adjusting the offsets if needed (that is, if you have multiple tiles in a single source image).
 Again, remember that their names must be unique.